tkhyn/l18n/CONTRIBUTE.rst

 - it fetches the relevant pages from the CLDR_ website and extracts the needed translations
-- it retrieves missing translations from locale files in the ``missing`` directory
+- it retrieves missing or more precise translations from locale files in the ``overrides`` directory
 - it generates the translation files and the ``__maps`` module.

 After the build, a distribution can be created and uploaded to pypi_.